-- 1. A landmark is an object along the course such as: signal, stop, fire hydrant, Ventura Bl.
+- 1. A landmark is an object along the course such as: signal, stop, fire hydrant, Ventura BI.
 Each landmark will be indicated in the route instructions without quotation marks.
-Any term used in section II to define a landmark will be used only in the defined sense. - 2.
-Quotation marks are used in the route instructions to indicate the complete or partial text and/or the illustration(s) on the sign to be used.
+Any term used in section II to define a landmark will be used only in the defined sense. - Quotation marks are used in the route instructions to indicate the complete or partial text and/or the illustration(s) on the sign to be used.
 All quoted signs will be on your right or overhead except when you are instructed otherwise by the use of 'SA' or 'SOL'.
 Other signs and all landmarks may be anywhere, except as indicated in section V.7. - 3.
 A referenced sign may contain additional text and/or illustration(s).
 The referenced portion will be continuous, with no intervening text skipped.
 Referenced capitalization and punctuation need not agree with that on the sign.
 Part of: a word, illustration, or number will not be referenced. - 4.
 Partial names may be used in the route instructions to identify landmarks.
 For example, the landmark WEST TOPANGA CANYON BLVD might appear in a route instruction as TOPANGA, or as CANYON, or as WEST TOPANGA, etc., but not as TOPANGA CYN, nor as CANYON BOULEVARD, nor as WEST CANYON, nor as TOPANGA WEST, etc. A road-identification sign with an arrow may be used to identify that road. - 5.
 A single sign will not be used for consecutively numbered route instructions. - 6.
 More than one sign mounted on a common support is considered a single sign. - 7.
 Do not use signs on mailboxes, signs on or attached to vehicles or buildings, or signs painted on the surface of the road or on curbs.
 Do not use signs or landmarks readable and/or visible only after you pass them. - 8.
 Off Course and emergency signs will contain 'SM' and one of the following: - a.
 The word NO--You are off course.
 Return to the previous INTERSECTION and try again. - b.
 An arrow--Follow the arrow, do not execute a route instruction there. - c.
 A route instruction number or letter--Execute the indicated route instruction as near the sign as possible. - d.
-Emergency instructions -- Execute them. - e.
+Emergency instructions--Execute them. - e.
 The word CONTROL--Stop to receive emergency instructions from a worker.

 VI.
-MEASUREMENT AND TIMING
+SPEEDS, MEASUREMENT AND TIMING

-- 1. The course was measured to the nearest 0.01 mile with a car equipped with non-expandable tires.
-Adjust assigned speeds to conform to the rally's official measurement. - 2.
+- 1. Execute speed changes when your front wheels are even with the first part of the indicated sign or landmark except when instructed otherwise.
+Execute speed changes associated with course actions (e.g., R, L, STRAIGHT, TURN) at the apex of the INTERSECTION.
+All speeds are in miles per hour unless you are instructed otherwise. - 2.
+When a speed is assigned for an unspecified portion of the rally, that speed applies until another speed is assigned; however, when a speed is assigned for a specified portion of the rally (e.g., CAST 20 for 1⁄2 mile or CAST 30 for 1 minute), at the end of that portion of the rally, you must return to the previous assigned speed unless another speed applies there. - 3.
+The course was measured to the nearest 0.01 mile with a car equipped with non-expandable tires.
+Adjust assigned speeds to conform to the rally's official measurement. - 4.
 Official rally time will be available at registration.
 It is synchronized with WWV (National Bureau of Standards time signal) and set to local Pacific Time.
-Timing will be to the nearest 0.01 minute (see below; Sec. = Seconds).
+Timing will be to the nearest 0.01 minute (see next page; Sec. = Seconds).